How to address a patch status of "No Data" or "Install Error"

-Patch audit errors happen when Patch Management passes off the patch inquiry task to Windows Update on the endpoint, and Windows Update errors on the local device, returning a hexadecimal HRESULT code like 0x8024001E or 0x8024002E.
+Patch audit and install errors occur when Patch Management hands off the patch inquiry or installation task to Windows Update on the endpoint, and Windows Update generates an error on the local device, returning a hexadecimal HRESULT code such as 0x8024001E or 0x8024002E.

-This error code comes directly from Windows itself, and troubleshooting should focus on the local device and not Datto RMM.
+These error codes come directly from Windows itself, and troubleshooting should focus on the local device and not Datto RMM.
 However, we can offer the following suggestions:

 1. Try rerunning an audit from Summary > Actions > Request Device Audit.
 Often, audit errors are temporary and related to booting, which may be resolved when the device is audited again.
 If a new audit succeeds, it won't post a successful audit to the activity log (we only post failures).
 Still, you can tell it was successful if the patch status changes, and the device shows patches that are approved/installed/denied instead of 0 for each.